Create and use endpoints

 -

-Click Add an endpoint, as shown in Figure 3, to queue the endpoint for deployment.
-Once the endpoint is created, it will take a few minutes for the endpoint to be deployed.
+Click Add an endpoint, as shown in Figure 5, to queue the endpoint for deployment.
+Once the endpoint is created, it can take several minutes for the endpoint to be deployed.

 Create an endpoint using the CLI